-- (1) PURPOSE: The purpose of the Beach and Dune Overlay Zone is to establish criteria and performance standards to direct and manage development and other activities in beach and dune areas in a manner that: - (a) Conserves, protects and, where appropriate, restores the resources and benefits of coastal beach and dune areas; - (b) Reduces the risks to life and property from natural and man-induced actions on these inherently dynamic landforms; and - (c) Ensures that the siting and design of development in beach and dune areas is consistent with Statewide Planning Goals 7 and 18, and the Hazards Element and Beaches and Dunes Element of the Tillamook County Comprehensive Plan.
+(1) PURPOSE: The purpose of the Beach and Dune Overlay Zone is to regulate development and other activities in a manner that conserves, protects and, where appropriate, restores the natural resources, benefits, and values of coastal beach and dune areas, and reduces the hazard to human life and property from natural events or human-induced actions associated with these areas.
+The Overlay Zone establishes guidelines and criteria for the assessment of hazards resulting from beach and dune processes and development activities in beach and dune areas.